Documentation of riter.co — project management tool

 - create projects, project groups and start work on them.

 Note, that each project can have the only customer and any number of developers.
-You can add, edit and view all these data on the corresponding pages.
-General statistics page allows you to track progress on all projects and users.
+You can add, edit and view all these data on the corresponding pages in the admin panel.
+General statistics page allows you to track working hours on all projects and users.
 You can navigate through the pages using the main menu items.
 If you are not sure how some features must work, you can check them on the demo company page.

 You are able to keep information about all the customers you have worked with in Riter.
 It may be useful to group projects by customers, track their activity and workload.
 Click on the 'New customer' in the upper right corner to add a new one.
 The only information you need to specify is the customer's name.
 To open a particular customer page click on the required name in the list.